-To answer these questions, we focused on the degree to which national criminal justice and criminology organizations embraced cybersecurity, the degree to which criminologists wrote about the topics, and intersections between cybersecurity and criminal justice in a sample of higher education institutions.
+To answer these questions, we focused on the degree to which national criminal justice and criminology organizations in the United States embraced cyber security, the degree to which criminologists wrote about the topics, and intersections between cyber security and criminal justice in a sample of higher education institutions.
 The sample of institutions was developed using two separate sampling frames.
 First, all institutions that had received some form of NSA designation as of Spring 2017 were included.
 Second, all institutions of members of the Academy of Criminal Justice Sciences were included.
 The combination of these two sampling frames resulted in a sample of 615 higher education institutions.

-A coding schedule was developed to identify how each institution addressed cybersecurity and criminal justice.
-The coding schedule included information on whether the institution had a cybersecurity program, and if so, the degree level offered (bachelor's, master's, doctoral, associate degree or an undergraduate/graduate certificate), whether it had a criminal justice program, whether the institution offered criminal justice courses in its cybersecurity program (and the names of the classes), whether the institution offered cybersecurity courses in its criminal justice program (and the names of the classes), whether the cybersecurity program was public or private, whether the cybersecurity program was NSA designated, and the type of designation (if any) held by the institution's cybersecurity program.
+A coding schedule was developed to identify how each institution addressed cyber security and criminal justice.
+The coding schedule included information on whether the institution had a cyber security program, and if so, the degree level offered (bachelor's, master's, doctoral, associate degree or an undergraduate/graduate certificate), whether it had a criminal justice program, whether the institution offered criminal justice courses in its cyber security program (and the names of the classes), whether the institution offered cyber security courses in its criminal justice program (and the names of the classes), whether the cyber security program was public or private, whether the cyber security program was NSA designated, and the type of designation (if any) held by the institution's cyber security program.
 The second author visited each institution's website and reviewed their course catalogues to complete the coding schedule for each institution.

-The coding design deserves some attention in regard to the question if an institution has a cybersecurity program or not.
-Some of the programs had names typical for STEM disciplines, such as "Information Science", but they still had a minor focus (not separate concentrations) on cybersecurity.
-These curricula were not considered parts of cybersecurity programs since the "cybersecurity" element was peripheral, not central for the instructional methodology of cybersecurity.
-An institution was listed as having cybersecurity program only if it had a name of the program that refers to the methods and goals of cybersecurity (such as "Digital Forensics" or "Cyber Criminology").
-Institutions offering STEM-programs with a focus/concentration in cybersecurity or its variations were considered as having "cybersecurity" programs.
-Also worth mentioning is that some institutions had an NSA-designation for research but not a cybersecurity program.
-Lastly, others did not offer such program but had established instead student clubs and centers for cybersecurity as an extracurricular effort.
+The coding design deserves some attention in regard to the question if an institution has a cyber security program or not.
+Some of the programs had names typical for STEM disciplines, such as "Information Science", but they still had a minor focus (not separate concentrations) on cyber security.
+These curricula were not considered parts of cyber security programs since the "cyber security" element was peripheral, not central for the instructional methodology of cyber security.
+An institution was listed as having cyber security program only if it had a name of the program that refers to the methods and goals of cyber security (such as "Digital Forensics" or "Cyber Criminology").
+Institutions offering STEM-programs with a focus/concentration in cyber security or its variations were considered as having "cyber security" programs.
+Also worth mentioning is that some institutions had an NSA-designation for research but not a cyber security program.
+Lastly, others did not offer such program but had established instead student clubs and centers for cyber security as an extracurricular effort.